gentry-php/gentry/README.md

 Try it in one of your tests and watch the code coverage increase!

-All method calls are proxied to the original object, so just do whatever you wanted to do as when `$foo` was actually an instance of `Foo`.
+All method calls and properties are proxied to the original object, so just do whatever you wanted to do as when `$foo` was actually an instance of `Foo`.
 The only thing you _cannot_ do is pass it to other methods that actually expect a `Foo`.
 But that would be silly testing anyway; if you're testing `Bar::someOtherMethod` you're not testing `Foo`, so that should be its own test (where `Bar` is wrapped instead).
 Keep it clean, folks!

+Note: the proxying of methods/properties extends to inaccessible ones, using reflection.
+This is because you might want to test if some internal state was set correctly.
+But, normally one would only need to test public stuff.

 ## Generating tests
 Notice how Gentry at the end of the examination phase offered to generate the